What is Project Thrive?

 Join us in the 5-in-5 #SameHere Social Media Challenge

 We need your help to spread the word, raise awareness, make a difference and thrive.
 By participating you’ll be showing others mental health and wellness is “Same Here!” and 5-in-5.
-Please consider printing out the downloadable 5-in-5 #SameHere Challenge sign in this section – you can type in the boxes before you print the sign, or write in the boxes after you print the sign but be sure to fill out what your current Challenge is as it relates to your mental health and then fill out how you Thrive in a way that helps your mental health.
-For examples, please refer to the video posted below.
+Please consider printing out the downloadable 5-in-5 #SameHere Challenge sign in this section.
+You can type in the boxes before you print the sign, or write in the boxes after you print the sign, but be sure to fill out what your current Challenge is as it relates to your mental health and then fill out how you Thrive in a way that helps your mental health.
+For examples, please refer to the video posted above.

 Once your sign is completed/printed, take a picture of yourself holding it and post the photo to your social media channel(s).
 Tag three people in your post asking them to participate.
 Send us your picture using the form below to be added to our #SameHere Social Media virtual wall.

 Use the hashtags #WolvesProjectThrive #SameHereChallenge and tag @samehere_global in your post.